alevan22/alevan22/README.md

 ### **KPMG – Technology Risk Consulting Intern**
 *Summer 2023* | Baltimore, MD
-- Assisted with vulnerability assessments using Nessus to identify misconfigurations, unpatched software, and compliance gaps in client environments.
-Reviewed and documented findings for remediation tracking and reporting to client stakeholders.
-- Delivered client-ready reports and supported project tracking for Fortune 500 companies
+- Performed infrastructure vulnerability assessments across public cloud deployments using NIST & COBI; identified IAM and network segmentation risks.
+- Collaborated with technical and audit teams to verbally deliver control findings and remediation strategies for 5,000+ stakeholders across financial services clients.
+- Proactively developed and deployed VBA macros to automate project plan tracking during the IT separation of a major enterprise, improving visibility and saving ~20+ hours of manual updates across technical and risk teams.

 ---